 If you have celiac disease and need certified gluten-free chocolate chips, Enjoy Life will be your best bet!

-All their products are free from the top 14 allergens.
+All of their products are free from the top 14 allergens.
 That includes wheat, peanuts, tree nuts, dairy, casein, soy, egg, sesame, sulfites, lupin, mustard, fish, shellfish and crustaceans.
 They’re also vegan!
 And if you need vegan chocolate chips, check out my post on Are Chocolate Chips Vegan?

 Enjoy Life has a handy store locator.
 In my Texas hometown, they have them at Kroger, Tom Thumb, Target, Sprouts, Market Street, Trader Joe’s, and Wal-mart.